PeteHorn/alfie-python/README.md

 - cars racing around a pitch with a football trying to score
   - nobody is allowed to drive into the goal then hack the ball into them
   -  every time a goal is scored a new obstacle appears
+  - every time a goal is scored, players move to a new position